 Russia Ministry Highlights

-With main studios in Moscow and St. Petersburg, FEBC broadcasters reach not only Russia but other countries with sizable Russian-speaking populations such as Ukraine and Kazakhstan, as well as several ethnic people groups.
+FEBC broadcasters reach not only Russia but other countries with sizable Russian-speaking populations such as Ukraine, Kazakhstan, Kyrgyzstan, as well as several ethnic people groups.
 With Internet and satellite broadcasting, FEBC saturates Russia and surrounding countries with the Gospel through 40 hours/day of broadcasting.
 FEBC offers a variety of programs on topics such as the Bible, Faith in God, the Christian Life, and Christian News and Commentaries.
 Other programs address issues related to children, young people, alcoholics, abortion, foster care/adoption and marriage.
 FEBC operates the following local radio stations,

 - Norilsk, FM 107